donavenom/visualizations/README.md

 Unnecessary borders and lines were removed.

 *Principle 2 - Mobilize every graphical element to show the data*
-I increased the plot margins to allow for more space between the dots and increased the space between each "waffle".
+I feel like this type of chart already conforms to this principle, as every data point is unobstructed by graphical elements and clearly distinguishable.
+I am not sure what I could have done here improve on this principle.

 *Principle 3 - Maximize data density and the size of the data matrix*
-The default waffle size settings made this did not require any adjustments.
-Data was
+I feel like this chart conforms to maximizing data density as I am displaying three sources of information (sex, counts of lab-confirmed COVID-19 cases, and age group).
+As for maximizing the size of the data matrix, I widened the plot margins to allow for more separation between each "waffle".

 *Principle 4 - Escape flatland*
 I used color to display multivariate data (months and type of COVID-19 case).